shs110/LandmarkRemark/README.md

 # Introduction

-This app displays User Location based on IP address and allows the user to add a note to the database for his/her current location .
+This app displays a rough estimate of User Location based on IP address and allows the user to add a note to the database for his/her current location.

 ## Implicit requirements/Assumptions